guscardvs/context-handler/README.md

 # Context Handler

-Context handler to ensure complete lifecycle to a client
+Context handler to ensure a single client instance inside a context.

 ## Usage